HewlettPackard/shs-docs/docs/portal/developer-portal/performance/HSN_performance_benchmarking.md

-# HSN Performance Benchmarking
+# HSN performance benchmarking

-Performance Benchmarking exercise for HSN fabric is an exercise to verify that the HSN is able to deliver the required performance level so that HPC Applications can run with the desired performance and produce the expected outcome
+The performance benchmarking exercise for HSN fabric is an exercise to verify that the HSN is able to deliver the required performance level so that HPC Applications can run with the desired performance and produce the expected outcome

 It is required to progress in a systematic and hierarchical way to validate the HSN fabric health prior to performance benchmarking.
 Here is a pre-flight checklist that can be used towards the same